ktrue/contact-form-recaptcha2/README.md

 # always configure these options before use
 # always test your contact form after making changes
 #
-# This script REQUIRES a google reCAPTCHA key pair.
+# This script REQUIRES a reCAPTCHA key pair.
 Use
 # https://www.google.com/recaptcha/admin to acquire a key pair
 #  insert your Site Key and Site Secret Key in the two variables below

- $recaptchaSiteKey =   '-google-site-key-';   // your reCAPTCHA site key
+ $recaptchaSiteKey =   '-google-site-key-';   // your CAPTCHA site key
- $recaptchaSecretKey = '-google-secret-key-';   // your reCAPTCHA site secret key
+ $recaptchaSecretKey = '-google-secret-key-';   // your CAPTCHA site secret key

 # Optional log file.  use '' as the name if a log file is not desired.
  $logFile = './contact-log.txt'; // optional text log of messages.  use '' to disable.